Issue 19, Jun 2021

 ATAL’s wealth of experience in designing, building and operating STPs positions the company well to offer quality solutions, meeting customers’ requirements to upgrade existing STPs and switch to advanced treatment processes.

-ATAL Engineering Group Managing Director Ir Raymond Chan said: “We have made a firm commitment to sparing no effort in providing customers around the world with the highest-standard cutting-edge solutions, based on in-depth experience and innovative application of the latest technologies.
+ATAL Engineering Group Executive Director Ir Raymond Chan said: “We have made a firm commitment to sparing no effort in providing customers around the world with the highest-standard cutting-edge solutions, based on in-depth experience and innovative application of the latest technologies.
 The government of the People’s Republic of China’s Belt and Road Initiative could well be the source of yet more business openings for ATAL, which has already established a track record in other Asian countries such as Nepal and Vietnam.”

 The Tibet Lhasa STP – one of the largest high-altitude STP in the world